All Your Polar Bear Questions, Answered

 They're only found in the Arctic areas of the northern hemisphere.
 The five nations where you can find the largest populations are the U.S., Alaska, Canada, Russia, Greenland and Norway.

 The polar bear habitat range is enormous and depends on two main factors— the quality of the sea ice and the availability of seals — their primary food source.
+Daring travelers are welcome to visit them in the wild, but that's one expedition pets should probably stay home for.

 2. There are approximately 26,000 wild bears currently in existence.